 In each survey, we restrict the analytic sample to women who have had at least one live birth (i.e., the women are at risk of child loss) and use women’s reproductive histories, specifically the vital status of each child and, for those deceased, the age at death, to calculate the mIM, mU5M, and mOM.
 Given data constraints, we cannot include women bereaved by the loss of a fetus or a stillbirth.
 To estimate the mIM, we sum the number of mothers who had a child die before age one among those who ever had a live birth and express this per 1000 mothers.
 To estimate the mU5M, we do the same for mothers who ever had a child die before reaching age five.
 The mOM indexes the collective experience of a child death, regardless of that child’s age.
 More than 95% of women in our survey estimates had their first child at age 14 or older; because our oldest respondents are 49 years old, children on which women were reporting could be no more than 35 years old.
 Thus, these estimates pertain to children who died between infancy and young adulthood.
 Due to censoring, we calculate the mOM for 45- to 49-year-old mothers only.

-Not all countries regularly collect publicly-available surveys with detailed reproductive histories; the indirect approach allows us to estimate the prevalence of bereaved mothers from publicly-available demographic data from the United Nations World Population Prospects (https://population.un.org/wpp/).
-Our indirect, kin-cohort method extends the Goodman-Keyfitz-Pullum kinship equations;15 we combine formal kinship relationships from mathematical demography with life table methods.
+Not all countries regularly collect publicly-available surveys with detailed reproductive histories; the indirect approach allows us to estimate the prevalence of bereaved mothers from publicly-available demographic data from the United Nations World Population Prospects (UNWPP, estimates from the 1950-2020 period and projections, medium scenario, for 2020-2100) (https://population.un.org/wpp/).
+Our indirect, kin-cohort method extends the Goodman-Keyfitz-Pullum kinship equations from mathematical demography15 to non-stable populations with changing demographic rates and combines them with standard life table methods.

-Specifically, we use kinship equations to determine the age-specific probability that an average woman will experience the death of an infant, child under five, or older child.
+Specifically, we use discrete kinship equations to determine the age-specific probability that an average woman will experience the death of an infant, child under five, or older child.
 With these probabilities, we construct life tables to estimate the age- and cohort-specific fractions of women who ever experienced the death of a child.
-To do so, we account for the mortality of women using country-specific life tables.
+To do so, we account for the mortality of women using estimated country-specific life tables from the UNWPP.
 In select countries, mostly in Africa, note that UNWPP relies on model life tables given the lack of vital statistics; fortunately, our survey coverage is exceptionally high in sub-Saharan Africa.
 We then solve for the proportion of women (per 1000 mothers) who have ever lost a child.
 Next, we use a different set of life table equations to estimate the proportion of mothers, rather than all women, who have experienced the death of an offspring.
 We consider fertility as a “hazard rate” to approximate the number of women that have had at least one child at specific ages after experiencing a set of age-specific fertility rates.
 We then define, for a given cohort, the proportion of mothers (per 1000 mothers) who have ever lost a child of a specific age.
 We convert our cohort estimate to period estimates so that they are interpreted exactly as the direct survey estimates and refer to a child’s death before age one (mIM), age five (mU5M), or any age (mOM).
 Note that for countries with no survey estimates, we use data from 2016—the modal year of survey coverage.
 For countries with survey data, we generate our indirect estimates with UNWPP data for the same year.